sayrer/be_excellent/draft-sayre-modpod-excellent.md

 --- abstract

+The greatest and least heinous of all golden rules.

 --- middle

 # Introduction

 There is some informal text in this document, but the topic is serious.
-There are also procedural rules at the end of the document.
 If you find yourself about to send a message you might regret, consult this text first.

 # Conventions and Definitions